HypothesisWorks/hypothesis/docs/stateful.rst

 The idea is that you teach Hypothesis how to interact with your program: Be it a server, a python API, whatever.
 All you need is to be able to answer the question "Given what I've done so far, what could I do now?".
-After that, Hypothesis takes over and tries to find sequences of actions which
+After that, Hypothesis takes over and tries to find sequences of actions which cause a test failure.

-Right now the stateful testing is a bit new and experimental and should be considered semi-public API: It may break between minor versions but won't break between patch releases, and there are still some rough edges in the API that will need to be filed off.
+Right now the stateful testing is a bit new and experimental and should be considered as a semi-public API: It may break between minor versions but won't break between patch releases, and there are still some rough edges in the API that will need to be filed off.